DanaJomar/PyALE/README.md

     `coverage run -m --source=PyALE unittest discover -v` then
     * for a fast report in the shell : `coverage report`
     * for a detailed html report: `coverage html`
 * The versions of the packages used during the development process are freezed in requirements.txt

+### Possible Future Improvements

+* Support for classification models (at the moment this is only possible with a workaround.
+See [ALE plots for classification models](https://htmlpreview.github.io/?https://github.com/DanaJomar/PyALE/blob/master/examples/ALE%20plots%20for%20classification%20models.html))

 ### Ref.
 * https://cran.r-project.org/web/packages/ALEPlot/vignettes/AccumulatedLocalEffectPlot.pdf